Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Fiber: about 2 g per tablespoon.
 Roughly one-third soluble, two-thirds insoluble.

-Flaxseeds add fiber, mucilage, and omega-3 (ALA) fats.
-They must be ground — whole flaxseeds usually pass through undigested.
-Several small trials suggest 1 to 4 tablespoons daily improves stool frequency in chronic constipation.
-See flaxseed plant benefits for more.
+Flaxseeds add fiber, mucilage (a slippery soluble fiber that lubricates the gut), and omega-3 fats.
+They must be ground — whole flaxseeds mostly pass through undigested.
+Small trials suggest 1 to 4 tablespoons daily improves stool frequency in chronic constipation.
+For more detail, see flaxseed plant benefits.

 How to use: 1 to 2 tablespoons of freshly ground flaxseed mixed into yogurt, oatmeal, smoothies, or salad dressings.
-Store ground flax in the fridge.
+Store ground flax in the refrigerator.

 11. Chia seeds